vote/docs.voteamerica.org/docs/toolset/index.md

 The tools have minimal branding, and the fonts and color scheme should work with any website design.

+## Free Tools Embed Code

 The VoteAmerica tools are free for anyone to use.
-[You'll find the embed code here](https://www.voteamerica.com/embeds/).
+You can find the code to embed them on your website on the [VoteAmerica website](https://www.voteamerica.com/embeds/).

+## Premium Tools

 If you'd like access to the information gathered via an instance of the tools, you'll need a paid subscription.
 Please contact [sales@voteamerica.com](mailto:sales@voteamerica.com) to discuss pricing.

 Existing subscribers can login to their dashboard at [https://dashboard.readysetvote.io/](https://dashboard.readysetvote.io/).

+Premium tool users: please use the customized embed code found by logging in at [https://admin.voteamerica.com/](https://admin.voteamerica.com/).